Works

 There will be an increase in noise during works to build walls along the south side of the freight rail corridor between Marginata Parkway and Nicholson Court, Canning Vale, and next to Glen Iris Drive, Turtle Point Cove, Lakes Way and Clements Place Jandakot.

-Site facilities
+Site facilities and access points

 • the bushland south of Berrigan Drive and west of the Kwinana Freeway, via Verna Court, Cockburn